 But the process of optimization is distilling down into the few things that aren’t working, pulling those out, and then optimizing them and then putting them back in.
 There’s a lot of different kinds of tools.
 There’s a lot of software, there’s a lot of know-how that it takes to do this stuff.
 And like I said, rarely, I mean, 80% of even our stuff … Right now, we launched the Automated Webinar Playbook.
 That landing page sucked the first couple of weeks that it was out.
 We were getting, it was I think 12% conversion rate optimization or something from paid traffic.
 The paid lead was 14 or $15 for the first week.

-It's not about scrapping the whole thing.
-It's not about throwing the whole thing out and saying, "Oh, it all sucks.
-Let's redo it."
-It's about doing the small things that then bring that lead cost under control.
-We went from spending 14, 15 bucks per lead a couple of weeks ago to making a couple of ad tweaks, a couple landing page tweaks and now we're down at a $4 per lead cost, which is precisely where we want it to be.
-It wasn't about throwing everything out.
-It wasn't about rebuilding the entire thing.
-It was just about doing the small things that matter a whole lot.
+It’s not about scrapping the whole thing.
+It’s not about throwing the whole thing out and saying, “Oh, it all sucks.
+Let’s redo it.”
+It’s about doing the small things that then bring that lead cost under control.
+We went from spending 14, 15 bucks per lead a couple of weeks ago to making a couple of ad tweaks, a couple of landing page tweaks and now we’re down at a $4 per lead cost, which is precisely where we want it to be.
+It wasn’t about throwing everything out or rebuilding the entire thing.
+It’s just about doing the small things that matter a whole lot.

 Today what I want to do is I want to walk you through Facebook ads.
 We set up a type of ad called dynamic creative.
 Now, these ads, I didn’t spend a whole lot of time doing them.
 I went into Canva, I grabbed a screenshot of a video, dropped it into a Canva listing, made this ugly as a shit ad, and then just started running it just to see what we could do, some different ad copy, whatever.